serenity-is/docs/getting_started/instaling-serene-aspnet-core-version-with-serin.md

 # Installing Serene Asp.Net Core Version with SERIN

-This section is for users who doesn't or can't use Visual Studio.
+This section is for users who doesn't or can't use Visual Studio (in Linux / OSX).

 Serene Asp.Net Core version supports Linux and OSX in addition to Windows.